egouldo/VEFMAP_VEG_Stage6/analysis/preregistration_template.md

 Future research will involve testing scenarios of different flow regimes to what we have observed.
-This includes estimating the expected data we would have collected if the flows that were delivered were not delivered - thus effectively modelling a control or counterfactual dataset to the observed data.
+This includes estimating the expected data we would have collected if the flows that were delivered were not delivered - thus effectively modelling a control or counter factual dataset to the observed data.
 It also includes testing various future scenarios with different hypothetical future regimes in the medium (\<5yr) or long (\>5yr) term.
 However, again this is likely to be beyond